18F/portfolios/_portfolios/human-services.md

 - Alaska Department of Health and Human Services
 - California Child Welfare Digital Services
 - Center for Medicaid and Medicare Services
-- Food and Nutrition Service
+- USDA Food and Nutrition Service
 - Department of Labor
 - State of Vermont Agency of Human Services
 resources: